briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 In the section ["Passing unique identifiers"](https://docs.aws.amazon.com/cdk/v2/guide/resources.html), the CDK recommends that we keep the two stacks in the same app.
 In Terraform and Pulumi, each stack environment is in its own app.

 There is a balance to be found between single stacks vs micro stacks.
 Both the base and app `c/m/c`s could be split out further.
 For example, the `base` `c/m/c`s could be split into `networking` and `rds`.
-The `app` stack could be split into different ECS services so that their infrastructure can be deployed independently.
+The `app` stack could be split into different ECS services so that their infrastructure can be deployed independently, like `cluster`, `backend` and `frontend`.
 The more resources that a stack has, the longer it takes to deploy and the more risky it gets, but adding lots of stacks can add to mental overhead, and pipeline complexity.
-Each tool has ways of dealing with this complexity and tradeoff (CDK Pipelines, Terragrunt, Pulumi Automation API), but I won't be getting into any of these options in this article.
+Each tool has ways of dealing with these complexities (CDK Pipelines, Terragrunt, Pulumi Automation API), but I won't be getting into any of these options in this article.
 I would like to try these out and share in a future article.

 My rules of thumbs are: